Salutation: Usage

 Messrs. or Messieurs is a historically used term to address many men rather than "Mr Pink, Mr White, et al." Messrs is the abbreviation (pronounced "messers") for messieurs and is used in English.
 Mesdames addresses many women; pronounced "Meydammes".

 On occasion, one may use "Sir" or "Madam" by itself as the salutation, with nothing preceding.
 The severe and old-fashioned formality of such a salutation makes it appropriate for very formal correspondence (for example, addressing a head of state, or a letter to the editor), but in the same way, the formality and stiffness of such a salutation would make its use in friendly social correspondence inappropriate.

-French

-Standard salutation

-The standard French salutation uses the normal style of address to the recipient of the letter, followed by a comma: